linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 20.10.2022 (announcement SeedSpreed)
+- The server and the code are ready for the upcoming theme update (2.6.3).
+- We're going to launch very soon.

 ### 20.10.2022 (announcement Linkspreed)
 - The server and the code are ready for the upcoming theme update (2.6.3).
 - We're going to launch very soon.